curtmorgan3/quest-bound-docs/docs/sheet-templates.md

 Hold shift while clicking to select multiple components.
 You can also click and drag to select multiple components at once.

 When multiple components are selected, there will be an option to group them in the toolbar.
 Grouped components will be moved and edited together.

+### Deleting Components

+Selected components may be deleted by using the Backspace or Delete keys.
+You may also open the context menu of a component by right clicking on it, then selecing the delete option.

+You may undo the deletion of components with the undo action.

 ### Undo and Redo